Skip To Content

 We’ll deliver an outdoor learning programme about and enjoyment of rivers for youth groups, schools and young people with additional needs, CPD for teachers and resources to support learning to inspire and empower the next generation to care for and enjoy rivers.

-Skills for a Greener Future
+Skills for a greener future

 Aim: Assist four young people in taking their first steps into an environmental career and have well-trained volunteers.

 Knowledge and skills are key to ensuring our rivers can thrive and support a sustainable future for all, so this programme will feature four 6-month placements for people starting out in a conservation career and practical conservation skills training for staff and volunteers.
+Our latest trainee's first months with us

 Welcome in the countryside